Cassiano26/NLW-01/README.md

 - Eslint
 - Prettier

-Install
+Install:

-Download and install: Node JS, Express, React Native, Emulator Clone or download repository cd into the repository npm install or yarn to donwload dependencies in to this paths /Server , /mobile , /web.
+- Download and install: Node JS, Express, React Native, Emulator
+- Clone or download repository
+- cd into the repository
+- npm install or yarn to donwload dependencies in to this paths /Server , /mobile , /web.
-Run Back End server: go to /api and run: yarn start Run Front End: go to /web and run: yarn start
+- Run Back End server: go to /api and run: yarn start
+- Run Front End: go to /web and run: yarn start
-Run mobile: goto /mobile and run: yarn start
+- Run mobile: goto /mobile and run: yarn start